sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_support_for_a_language.md

 #### Development

-You can validate your changes to the `.ctag.d` definitions by observing the symbol search and symbol sidebar behaviors in a local Sourcegraph.
+You can validate your changes to the `.ctags.d` definitions by observing the symbol search and symbol sidebar behaviors in a local Sourcegraph.
 Link your Sourcegraph instance and your local clone of go-ctags by adding the following to the `go.mod` file in [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph).

 ```
 replace github.com/sourcegraph/go-ctags => /path/to/my/clone/of/sourcegraph/go-ctags